What is a Dog PAT Test and How Do You Get One?

 Helping humans

 Dogs that have successfully passed the PAT test are trained to support people with a wide range of physical, mental, and intellectual challenges.
+While they’re commonly recognised for assisting those with mobility impairments or visual impairments, their capabilities can extend to other forms of support.

 Check out this video by our partners Assistance Dogs Australia to see how this Assistance Dog called Charlie is helping his owner, Matthew Connor, cope with PTSD: